Joseph Byrne (British Army officer): Early life and military career

+Colonial Service

-Following his police service he was called to the Bar, Lincoln's Inn, London, in 1921.
+Following his police service Byrne was called to the Bar, Lincoln's Inn, London, in 1921.
 Later that year he entered the Colonial Service and in 1922 was appointed Governor of the Seychelles.
 Thereafter he was made Governor of Sierra Leone from 24 September 1927 to 1929, and again from 1930 to 23 May 1931.
 He was briefly indisposed from late 1929 until early 1930, during which time Mark Aitchison Young filled in for him as acting governor.
 As governor of Sierra Leone, Byrne made a habit of appointing European-educated Africans to as many posts as possible, particularly in the city of Freetown.
 The football club of East End Lions F.C. was established in Sierra Leone while he was governor.

-In 1931 he was made Governor of Kenya.
+In 1931 Byrne was made Governor of Kenya.
 His time in Kenya coincided with the worldwide depression, and his government undertook various austerity measures.
 Despite this, he took steps to support European settler agriculture and increased funding for African peasant production.
 He also oversaw upgrades to hospital and prison facilities in Nairobi and Mombasa.
 His lack of sympathy towards the European settlers, and implementation of an income tax long opposed by many settlers, meant he was an unpopular figure in sections of the settler community.

 Byrne retired in 1936, and died on 13 November 1942 in Surrey, England.